Revised April 2022

-With surging interest in CBD since the U.S. Farm Bill passed in late 2018, you may be curious about the difference between hemp oil and CBD oil.
-Unheard of only a few years ago, both hemp and CBD oil are proliferating store shelves, but there are significant differences between these two products.
+With surging interest in CBD and cannabis products since the U.S. Farm Bill passed in late 2018, you may be curious about the difference between hemp oil (or hemp seed oil) and hemp extract (or cannabinoid oil).
+Unheard of only a few years ago, hemp oil and hemp extract are proliferating on store shelves, but there are significant differences between these products.

-We put together a guide to help you learn about the similarities and differences between the two hemp derivatives, how to figure out what you need, and where to get the right product.
+We put together this guide to help you learn about the similarities and differences between these hemp compounds, how to figure out what you need, and where to get the right product.

 What is Hemp Oil?